voynow/turbo-docs/docs/turbo_docs/utils/directory.md

 ## function: read_text
 #### args: path
 The `read_text` function reads a text file from a given path and returns its content as a string.
-It assumes that all non-textual files are in the turbo_docs.toml ignore list.
+It assumes that all non-textual files are in the pyproject.toml ignore list.
 If the file cannot be read due to a UnicodeDecodeError, it tries to read the file again with UTF-8 encoding, replacing any errors.
 If any other exception occurs, it raises the exception.

 ## function: collect_text_from_files
 #### args: dir_path, pathspec